 It’s a great opportunity for students to work with professionals and enjoy top quality entertainment.

 The Royal Court is a leading force in world theatre for finding writers and producing new plays that are original, contemporary and provocative.

-Its education programme encourages young people to investigate, enjoy and participate in the craft of making theatre, opening up the world of the rehearsal room as well as backstage, and offering practical learning opportunities for students.
+Its education programme encourages young people to investigate, enjoy and participate in the craft of making theatre.
+It opens up the world of the rehearsal room as well as backstage, and offers practical learning opportunities for students.

 From study days, production workshops, INSET sessions and community projects, the organisation offers a fascinating insight into the professional process of staging Royal Court productions.